 Licensure Only Coursework.
 Students who wish to enroll in graduate courses to obtain or renew a license may seek admission through the Licensure Officer of the Department of Education.
 The GRE is not required.

-A copy of the Title II Federal Report Card may be obtained in the Licensure Office of the Department of Education.
+A copy of the Title II Federal Report Card may be obtained in the Licensure Office of education department.